A Baby Was Infected With Coronavirus In The Womb

 Advertisement

-Through this testing, they concluded that the virus is able to reach the placenta, replicate there, and infect the fetus.
-Dr. De Luca says when infected, the fetus will experience symptoms similar to adult COVID-19 patients.
+Through this testing, they concluded that the virus is able to reach the placenta, replicate there, and infect the foetus.
+Dr De Luca says when infected, the foetus will experience symptoms similar to adult COVID-19 patients.

 "A lot of babies have been born since this pandemic started," she said.
 "The number of babies that have been born to moms with known COVID positive that don't show any clinical signs or laboratory signs of infection ... that number is overwhelming."